earth-artificial-intelligence/geoweaver-site/content/english/_index.md

 # Features
 features:
-  - title: "About Geoweaver"
+  - title: "What is Geoweaver?"
     image: "/images/service-1.png"
     content: "Geoweaver is an open-source, in-browser software designed for simplifying the composition and execution of data processing workflows.
 It efficiently leverages high-performance servers for workflow execution and includes features such as code history and workflow orchestration, easing the creation and maintenance of workflows.
-Additionally, Geoweaver serves as an all-in-one solution, providing functionality for server management, code repository, workflow orchestration, and history recording.
-Accessible from both local and remote machines, Geoweaver offers a versatile and seamless experience for users engaged in data processing workflows.
 "
     # bulletpoints:
     #   - "10+ Pre-build pages"